 While not detrimental, app compatibility should also be worth your consideration, especially if you use specific devices and software.

 Good compatibility is a sign that the developers value user experience.
-It makes it easier for you to transition without data loss and ensures that you can continue to use the software and physical products you’ve bought.
+It makes it easier for you to transition without data loss and ensures that you can continue to use the software and physical products you have bought.

 For instance, let’s say you use a smartwatch to track your workouts because it’s more convenient, and you prefer to leave your phone in the gym locker room.
 In this case, make sure the new app is compatible with your device and works correctly.